JohnBennett/js_analog_clock/README.md

     	setInterval( function(){ makeClockHands( size, fontSize ) }, 1000);
     };

 If you want to make other changes, they can be made by hunting around in the script and finding what needs to change.
 Sorry about that.
 It's kind of an 'As-Is' kind of thing.
-But like I said before, hit me up if you're having trouble with it and I can help.
+But, hit me up if you're having trouble with it and I can help.